leclair-7/CarND-Advanced-Lane-Lines/README.md

 #### 7 Discussion - Problems Faced and Improvements to Be Made
 Two important challenges: 1- figuring out the combination of thresholds.
 2- Making the pipeline handle bad (or error) classifications.
 For image processing I began using sobel-x and then a combination of the direction threshold and magnitude threshold.
 These were confusing.
-I then made a file that prints all possible thresholds in increments of 10 which led me to finding the parameters used.
+I then created a jupyter notebook, "Function and Parameter Testing.ipynb", which prints all possible thresholds in increments of 10 which led me to finding the parameters used.
+To handle bad classifications I created a handler class LaneWatcher (box 12) which uses the previous good lane detection when an outlier is detected or is a misclassification occurred.

+##### Problems with the pipeline:
 I think if only 1 lane line showed, then the pipeline would fail.
 I also think that a different coloration of the road may present issues on highlighting the lane region.

+##### Improvements
 To improve this I think the LaneWatcher class can be tested and refactored to give up and start over after a certain number of missclassifications.
-Also simplifying the binary thresholding would make the image processing more resilient to poor conditions.
+Also simplifying the binary thresholding would make the image processing more resilient to poor conditions since it may give too much information.